Ray Caesar: Early life

 Ray spent 17 years working in the Art & Photography Department of the Hospital For Sick Children in Toronto, in their art therapy program.
 Inspired by surrealists such as Frida Kahlo and Salvador Dalí, Caesar's experiences at the Children Hospital deeply influenced his artwork.
-Caesar said: "Working in a photography department in a Children's hospital is the act of chronicling everything from child abuse, re-constructive surgery, to the heroic children that deal with the hardship and challenges that life has to offer.
-I spent many years creating medical and research documentation, medical and technical drawings, images of huge equipment surrounding tiny premature infants and visual tools for brain-damaged children".
+Caesar said: "Working in a photography department in a Children's hospital is chronicling everything from child abuse and reconstructive surgery to the heroic children that deal with life's hardship and challenges.
+I spent many years creating medical and research documentation, medical and technical drawings, images of huge equipment surrounding tiny premature infants, and visual tools for brain-damaged children".

-From 1998 to 2001 he worked as a senior animator in GVFX, Toronto, where he mastered his skills in using 3D modelling software.
+From 1998 to 2001, he worked as a senior animator in GVFX, Toronto, where he mastered his skills in using 3D modeling software.

 Artistic style

-Ray Caesar's work is digitally created using 3D modelling software called Maya, mastered while working in digital animation for television and film industries from 1998-2001.
+Ray Caesar's work is digitally created using 3D modeling software called Maya, mastered while working in digital animation for television and film industries from 1998-2001.
 His portraits involve contrasting elements of childlike innocence, grotesque physical deformities, and sexual innuendos.
-In his creations he merges elements of decorative styles and architectural ages, mixing Art Decò, Victorian style and visual codes from the early 1900s.
+In his creations, he merges elements of decorative styles and architectural ages, mixing Art Decò, Victorian styles, and visual codes from the early 1900s.

-According to an interview with ``Empty Lighthouse Caesar begins his process with "automatic drawing which is basically just letting your hand do first what your mind hasn't thought about."
-His work often contains elements which are invisible in the final render such as "old letters and photographs in lockets [that are tucked] away into drawers that are closed."
-According to Caesar, "I know they are there... and I love that sometimes I forget they are there."
-Caesar likens the virtual environment to "a dissociative fugue or very deep daydream... you can get lost in there very easily."
+According to an interview with Empty Lighthouse, Caesar begins his process with "automatic drawing, which is basically just letting your hand do first what your mind hasn't thought about."
+His work often contains invisible elements in the final render, such as "old letters and photographs in lockets [that are tucked] away into drawers that are closed."
+Caesar said, "I know they are there... and I love that sometimes I forget they are there."
+Caesar likens the virtual environment to "a dissociative fugue or deep daydream... you can get lost in there very easily."